-There are a number of pros and cons that homeowners should consider before they go ahead with installing solar panels to their home; after residential electricity tariffs increasing and placing financial pressure on many households.
+There are a number of pros and cons that homeowners should consider before they go ahead with installing solar panels on their homes; especially after residential electricity tariffs increased and placed financial pressure on many households.
 Consequently, many people are looking at alternate power sources, such as solar panels, in an attempt to reduce their household electricity consumption.

 Some of the pros and cons that come with installing solar panels are:

 In most cases, solar panel systems save between 50% and 75% of an electricity bill.
 The money saved can go towards paying the solar panels off or other household expenses.

 Con – The upfront cost

 Despite solar power becoming increasingly affordable over the past few years, the initial upfront cost of installation was still prohibitively expensive for some.
 It could also take some time for the system to pay itself off– typically around seven years.

 Pro – Increases value of the home

 Energy-efficient elements add value to a home, and a large percentage of the initial outlay of such elements is recouped when the property is sold.

 Con – Won’t work on every roof

 It is important to note that particularly older homes that make it difficult to install solar panels – such as slate tiles.
 There is also the matter of available space on the roof, many homes have limited clear space to fit the solar panels.